DeKalb County DUI Lawyers

 Experienced DeKalb County DUI Lawyers at Chestney & Sullivan

 Our experienced DeKalb County DUI lawyers are available to speak with you about your DeKalb County DUI case, including after-hours, holidays, and weekends!
-Mr. Sullivan can discuss your DUI criminal case and license suspension action.
+Remember that you only have thirty days from your arrest to address an administrative license suspension action.
+Mr. Sullivan can discuss your DUI criminal case and your license suspension action today.
 Also, Mr. Sullivan has a case in front of the Georgia Supreme Court dealing with the admissibility of blood test refusals in a criminal trial.
 He won a motion to suppress the blood test refusal at the trial court, and the prosecution appealed the case to the Georgia Supreme Court.
 We are more than happy to discuss your case with you as several pro-defense appellate rulings may impact the prosecution of your case.
 Call Chestney & Sullivan today: 404.816.8777

 Our dedicated and experienced DeKalb County DUI lawyers defend Driving Under the Influence charges at the DeKalb County Courthouse.